 Consider the following resources to help you improve your Style Under Stress.

 From the New York Times bestseller Crucial Conversations: Tools for Talking When Stakes are High.

 Read the book.
-It’s included in the training, or send us an email for ordering.
+It’s included in the training, or order the book here.

 FREE Newsletter.
 One of our best learning resources is our free, weekly e-newsletter.
 Subscribers of the Crucial Skills Newsletter receive expert instruction from our bestselling authors on handling real-life crucial conversations.
 Subscribe here.

 Attend Training.
 Crucial Conversations is an award-winning, two-day course that teaches skills for fostering open dialogue around high-stakes, emotional, or risky topics.
 Find your public workshop.

 Become a Certified Trainer.
 We have a worldwide community of more than 7,500 certified client trainers.
 These dedicated facilitators deliver our content within their organizations across the globe.
 It’s easy to get certified.
 Read more about how to become a trainer.

 Talk to an expert.
 Please contact us at +31 (0)85 020 11 55 to see how we can help you, your team, or your organization to improve results with the Crucial Conversations skills.
 Or contact us here.